chbrandt/hpc_pilot/charts/manager/README.md

 - Kubernetes ≥ 1.24
 - Helm v3
 - An **nginx Ingress controller** installed in the cluster
-- A **wildcard DNS record** pointing `*.<clusterDomain>` at the Ingress controller's external IP (needed for per-user InterLink wstunnel endpoints)
+- A **DNS record** for the single `siteConfig.hostname` pointing at the Ingress controller's external IP (no wildcard record required — routing is path-prefix based)
-- The manager container image built from `manager/Dockerfile` and pushed to an accessible registry
+- The manager container image built from the root `Dockerfile` and pushed to an accessible registry

 ---